-In 2016 we told you about the R22 phase out and with cooling season approaching, R & M Climate Control Service Experts wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with cooling season approaching, R & M Climate Control Service Experts wanted to remind you of your choices.

 R22 refrigerant is no longer made in North America.

-The cost of R22 is rising because of the dropping supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the dropping supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a few options:

 1) Invest in an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.